 Sri Lanka is a land that boasts of a rich cultural heritage.
 During this long history, various arts and crafts evolved and some carried on as traditional industries that are practiced even today.
 As centuries passed by, various cultures and important historic events influenced these industries making them unique to the island.
-Whether you are looking to grab some authentic souvenirs or simply interested in learning about traditional Sri Lankan industries, take a look at some of the most amazing arts and crafts of Sri Lanka that have evolved over the years.
+Whether you are looking to grab some authentic souvenirs or simply interested in learning about traditional Sri Lankan industries or staying at a Kandy guest house, take a look at some of the most amazing arts and crafts of Sri Lanka that have evolved over the years.

 Throughout history Buddhism has played an important role in influencing the various arts and crafts of the island.
 A fine example of this can be seen by the large number of sculptures and paintings on display in ancient ruin cities.
 It is quite intriguing to see some of the earliest works that were carved out of rock.
 Over time various other materials like wood, metal, marble, limestone, jade etc. were used.
 Paintings were also a popular method used to decorate walls of shrines, palaces and other important constructions.
 Various styles of paintings can been seen belonging different eras, often influenced by dominating cultures and practices that took root during the time.